Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 This will definitely lose money.

 I will continue my amateur job of building Qt.
 I hope Qt for MCUs will be open source soon.

+(Appended {{% date 2023 9 2 %}}) I have been lucky enough to have spotted Qt for MCUs in a small project in my company.
+It is provided in binary form.
+It uses completely different base structure than desktop and mobile one - it does not use current existing free software like Qt Base, etc..

+I did no studying or investigating about that part since my development has no relationship about Qt, so the above words is all I know about it.

 ## Qt 6 support platforms (updated {{% date 2023 6 14 %}})